IgorWolkov/typed-formula/README.md

     def v = Number(value)
   }
 ```
-If try to build formula for a volume of hypercube we will get 0 because there is no `Time` in the measurements and we can't build the formula
+If we try to build formula for a volume of hypercube we get 0 because there is no `Time` in the measurements and we can't build the formula

 ```scala
 scala> Σ[Length * Width * Height * Time].v